recheckdev/recheck/ruby/recheck/README.md

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-Please don't bump the version number; I'll handle releases.
+Please don't bump the version number in PRs; I'll handle releases.

 Bug reports and pull requests are welcome on GitHub at https://github.com/recheck/recheck-ruby